slwatkins/slwatkins.github.io/cv/cv.md

 2020, *University of California, Berkeley*, Department of Physics
  - Mentored Aaron Elersich in undergraduate research project
  - Design of an X-ray calibration source taking advantage of Al fluorescence

+2019 - 2021, *SuperCDMS Collaboration*, Graduate Student and Postdoc Organization
+ - Served as one of four representatives of the graduate students and postdocs in the SuperCDMS Collaboration
+ - Gave voice to the graduate students' and postdocs' thoughts and concerns to the SuperCDMS council
+ - Periodically sent out polls to the entire organization and summarized/proposed actions based on the contents
+ - Created an always-available anonymous form for any type of feedback for the representatives to act on

 2016 - 2017, *University of California, Berkeley*, Department of Physics
  - Graduate Student Instructor for introductory physics